I say, this is like something by that novelist chap, Mister Wells.

 Many stories and prominent characters and concepts in Doctor Who have been lifted from Wells novels and the franchise has even paid tribute to him a number of times.

-Of course Doctor Who is not unique in taking inspiration from Wells.
+Doctor Who is not unique in taking inspiration from Wells.
 Wells truly is one of the founding fathers of science fiction and his influence can be seen in many prominent genre stories across many different mediums.

 However as Doctor Who is probably the most prominent piece of time travel fiction other than Wells iconic novel itself, then I think Doctor Who will perhaps always be more associated with Wells than other works.